Sathya-work/from-Mallipudi/MyDish.md

 | Meghana's   | Great Boneless Biryani | Bengaluru |
 | Bawarchi    | Oldest place, serves Good food | Hyderabad |
 | Pista House | Zafrani Biryani | Hyderabad |

+---

+> I'm a huge fan of whiteboards, they are re-markable!
+*Demetri Martin*

+> A book is like a baby, you can't really enjoy it until it's finished.
+*Jerry Seinfield*